willkg/blog/posts/mozilla/socorro_schema_based_overhaul.rst

 1. how easy is it to maintain the system?
 2. how easy is it to explain?
 3. how flexible is it for solving other kinds of problems in the future?
-4. what kinds of errors will likely happen when maintaining the system and how can we avert them in CI?
+4. what kinds of errors will likely happen when maintaining the system, and how can we avert them in CI?
 5. what kinds of errors can happen and how much risk do they pose for data leaks? what of those can we avert in CI?
-6. how flexible is the system which needs to support multiple products potentially with different needs?
+6. how flexible is the system, which needs to support multiple products potentially with different needs?

 I worked out a minimal version of that vision that we could migrate to and then